Refunds and Adjusting Payments

 An alternative to issuing a refund might be to manually deduct the customer's credit from their next order.

-For example, a customer might ask to you add an additional item to an order they have already paid for, or, you might find after receipt of meat (or other complete items priced by weight) that the total invoice is increased slightly.
+For example, a customer might ask to you add an additional item to an order they have already paid for, or, you might find after receipt of meat () that the total invoice is increased slightly.
 Any additional funds paid must be recorded manually.
 The customer will not be able to pay the excess by Stripe or PayPal through the OFN platform.